LokeshGarg1910/Movie-Recommendation-System/README.md

 ## Features

-- Recommends top 5 similar movies based on user selection.
+- Recommends movies based on content similarity.
-- Uses genres, cast, crew, keywords, and movie overview for recommendations.
+- Uses movie metadata such as genres, cast, crew, keywords, and overview.
-- Displays movie posters using TMDB API.
+- Displays movie posters using the TMDB API.
 - Interactive user interface built with Streamlit.

 ## Technologies Used